Bradford-Miller/s79-simulator/README.md

 (I tried to stay reasonable) liberties were taken in order to simplify the code and FPGA.
 Memory and chip space are not as tight as their requirements (a given maximum chip size) and I did try to stay true to the actual operation of the chip.
-Regardless, I document (intentional :) changes to their design here
+Regardless, I document substantive (intentional :) changes to their design here:

 ### Registers